 Performs a reduction operation with operand b and the value in location a, and stores the result of the specified operation at location a, overwriting the original value.
 Operand a specifies a location in the specified state space.
-If no state space is given, perform the memory accesses using generic addressing.
-In generic addressing, an address maps to global memory unless it falls within a window for const, local, or shared memory.
-Within these windows, an address maps to the corresponding location in const, local, shared memory, i.e., to the address formed by subtracting the window base from the generic address to form the offset in the implied state space.
-For red, accesses to const and local memory are illegal.
+If no state space is given, perform the memory accesses using Generic Addressing.
+Atomic operations may be used only with .global and .shared spaces and with generic addressing, where the address points to .global or .shared space.